Setting Speaker Levels & Distance for Home Theater Manually

 The only exception is when you do that and your right speaker them measures louder—perhaps due to its placement in the room.
 If that happens then use the louder speaker as the baseline for your levels.
 Once this is done, you’re ready to begin setting the other speakers.

 Most AV receivers will automatically run through each speaker in sequence.
-When the pink noise is being output from the speaker, you raise or lower the output level in the setup menu until the speaker is measuring 75 dB SPL on your SPL meter.
+When the pink noise is outputting from the speaker, you raise or lower the output level in the setup menu until the speaker is measuring 75 dB SPL on your SPL meter.
 Go around the room a couple of times with each speaker until they are all consistent.

 Subwoofer Level Calibration